 Lead Teaching Fellowship

 The LTF program is a professional development opportunity for doctoral and MFA students who are committed to promoting pedagogical practices and conversations among graduate students.
 LTFs participate in a series of meetings at the CTL, organize teaching-related workshops in their home departments, and act as liaisons between their peers and the CTL.
-Details about this fellowship are available on the new LTF program website.
+Details about this fellowship are available on the LTF program website.

-This fellowship is available to doctoral students in all schools at Columbia University in years 2 – 7 in their program as of Fall 2023, as well as MFA students in the School of the Arts.
+This fellowship is available to doctoral students in all schools at Columbia University in years 2 – 7 in their program as of Fall 2024, as well as MFA students in the School of the Arts.
 We especially encourage candidates who are committed to drawing on diverse perspectives and experiences to apply.

 Visit the new LTF Program Site for fellowship details, examples, and testimonials.